chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 Transient mode
 ______________

-In the transient mode we reconstruct the :math:`K` value at each time step and recompute the critical volume so that we obtain
+In the transient mode we apply a voltage curve :math:`U = U(t)` reconstruct the :math:`K` value at each time step and recompute the critical volume so that we obtain

 .. math::